Skip to content

 Get-ItemProperty -Path "HKLM:\SOFTWARE\Admin Arsenal\PDQ Deploy"

 Those are all quick wins that you can grab out of the box.
-The entire world opens once you dive into modules and start with scripts against critical systems, like Azure, VMWare, AWS, or Active Directory.
+The entire world opens once you dive into PowerShell modules and start with scripts against critical systems, like Azure, VMWare, AWS, or Active Directory.

 Take your next steps with PowerShell